SUSE/DeepSea/README.md

 - Run `salt-run state.orch ceph.stage.4 or salt-run state.orch ceph.stage.services`

 ### Details on policy.cfg
-The discovery state (or stage 1) creates many configuration proposals under /srv/pillar/ceph/proposals.
+The discovery stage (or stage 1) creates many configuration proposals under /srv/pillar/ceph/proposals.
 The files contain configuration options for ceph clusters, potential storage layouts and role assignments for the cluster minions.
 The policy.cfg specifies which of these files and options are to be